 Most people will experience the same network performance before and after your Circle device has been connected to the home Wi-Fi.
 However, it may be that your Circle device's presence on your network has introduced some slowing to its overall speed.
-Here are some things that you can do to improve this:

 Place Circle near your router